Azure/azure-sdk-for-php/README.md

 $result = $serviceManagementRestProxy->createStorageService($name, $label, $options);
 ```

 ### Create a Cloud Service

-A cloud service is also known as a hosted service (from earlier versions of Windows Azure).
-The **createHostedServices** method allows you to create a new hosted service by providing a hosted service name (which must be unique in Windows Azure), a label (the base 64-endcoded hosted service name), and a **CreateServiceOptions** object which allows you to set the location *or* the affinity group for your service.
+A cloud service is also known as a hosted service (from earlier versions of Microsoft Azure).
+The **createHostedServices** method allows you to create a new hosted service by providing a hosted service name (which must be unique in Microsoft Azure), a label (the base 64-endcoded hosted service name), and a **CreateServiceOptions** object which allows you to set the location *or* the affinity group for your service.

 ```PHP
 $name = "myhostedservice";